MicrosoftEdge/MSEdgeExplainers/ClipboardAPI/clipboard-change-event-explainer.md

 ## 1. Introduction

 The clipboardchange event fires whenever the system clipboard contents are changed.
-This allows web-apps like remote desktop clients to stay in sync with the system clipboard.
+This allows web-apps like remote desktop clients to be notified and respond to changes to the system clipboard.
 It provides an efficient alternative to polling the clipboard for changes.

 ## 2. User scenarios

 ### 2.1 Scenario: Sync clipboard with a remote desktop
-When a user copies text or an image on their local machine, the web-based remote desktop application can detect this clipboard change event through the browser's Clipboard API.
-Upon detecting the change, the application can automatically send the new clipboard content to the remote desktop environment.
+When a user copies text or an image on their local machine, the web-based remote desktop application can detect that clipboard contents have changed by listening for the `clipboardchange` event.
+Upon detecting the change, the application can re-read the clipboard and send the updated clipboard content to the remote desktop environment.

 ![](img/sync-clipboard-scenario.png)